Achievable logoAchievable logo

 • Maturation refers to the process of becoming fully functional.

-Puberty is a time of major changes, including the development of secondary sex characteristics and the transition into young adulthood.
-During puberty, significant changes occur in body composition and physical performance, which can vary greatly between individuals.
-Although not a formal stage of maturation, peak height velocity (PHV) represents a higher-risk period for injury.
-During this window, it is especially important to reinforce proper technique and progress training loads conservatively.
+Puberty is a period of major change, including the development of secondary sex characteristics and the transition into young adulthood.
+During puberty, large changes occur in body composition and physical performance, and these changes can vary widely between individuals.

 Chronological age versus biological age